marcosvilhena87/sportsclubstats-neutro/README.md

 team.
 By default these values are kept fixed using the historical averages `DEFAULT_TIE_PERCENT` (27.0) and `DEFAULT_HOME_FIELD_ADVANTAGE` (1.7).
-Pass `--dynamic-params` to recalculate them from the games already played in the data set.
-Team statistics can be updated after each simulated match so that probabilities adapt as the simulation progresses.
-Enable this behaviour with `--update-team-params` or leave it disabled for faster runs. `DEFAULT_JOBS` still defines the parallelism level.
-The `--alpha` option controls the smoothing factor applied when updating dynamic team parameters and must be between 0 and 1.
-The default value is 0.1.
+Pass `--dynamic-params` to recalculate them from the games already played in the data set. `DEFAULT_JOBS` still defines the parallelism level.

 Matches are simulated purely at random with all teams considered equal.